omkar-shelke25/cka-killercoda/OpenEBS-Local-StorageClass/step1.md

 Your organization is migrating from Rancher's local-path storage to OpenEBS local storage for improved node-level volume management.

-The cluster currently has a default StorageClass named `local-storage`, but developers need a new OpenEBS-backed StorageClass for upcoming workloads.
+The cluster currently has a default StorageClass named `local-path`, but developers need a new OpenEBS-backed StorageClass for upcoming workloads.

 You have been asked to prepare the cluster accordingly.
 The manifest you create must be stored at `/internal/openebs-local-sc.yaml`.